ocsfwarch/mern_practicum_1/README.md

 The System starts recording the User audio through the microphone.
 The System displays the elapsed time of the recording.
 The User selects the "Stop Recording" command button.
-The System stops recordig the User audio through the microphone.
+The System stops recording the User audio through the microphone.
 The System stops the elapsed time of the recording.
 The User selects the "Upload" command button.
 The System verifies the User has entered all the required information.